Ghana is now ready to go to the IMF Board - Ofori-Atta declares

 Ghana has in the last few months struggled to get IMF Board approval despite getting a Staff-Level Agreement in place since late last year.

-A domestic debt restructuring deal dragged on for months before the external retructuring also experienced challenges.
+A domestic debt restructuring deal dragged on for months before the external restructuring also experienced challenges.

 See the Minister's tweet below: